Chengdu WZ-10: History

 In 2007, Chengdu Aircraft Industry Group showcased Sky Wing III (天翼III (Tiānyì-3)) high-speed, high-altitude, tactical unmanned aerial vehicle at the 47th Paris International Aerospace Exhibition.
 The drone is externally similar to General Atomics Avenger, which was under development at the time.
 According to the manufacturer, The drone has a 15 km ceiling and 750 km/h speed, and the endurance is 6 hours.
 In 2014, the Sky Wing III was renamed to Wind Shadow with a twin-engine, longer endurance design featuring stealth characteristics.

+The Wind Shadow, designed and constructed by Chengdu Aircraft Corporation for service with the People's Liberation Army Air Force, debuted at the 2014 Zhuhai Air Show.

 An export-orientated version called Cloud Shadow was unveiled at the Zhuhai Air Show in 2016.
 The primary difference between Wind Shadow and Cloud Shadow is the engine.
 Wind Shadow features a twin-engine, stealth nozzle, and is turbofan powered.
 However, Cloud Shadow features a single turbojet engine without any stealth concealment for the nozzle.

 In 2018, China Meteorological Administration launched the Haiyan Project, a meteorological observation experiment.
 Wind Shadow is used by the China Meteorological Administration to monitor typhoon movements.
 Military observers noted that Wind Shadow is also called Wing Loong-10, an unmanned aerial vehicle (UAV) product line manufactured by Chengdu Aircraft Industry Group, though Wing Loong series previously only had turboprop UAVs.

+In May 2024, the aircraft was spotted flying over the East China Sea, close to Okinawa island.

 Design

 Characteristics

 According to GlobalSecurity.org, the Wind Shadow variant with two engines is designed for PLA domestic service, while the Cloud Shadow is export-oriented.

-The Wind Shadow, designed and constructed by Chengdu Aircraft Corporation for service with the People's Liberation Army Air Force, debuted at the 2014 Zhuhai Air Show.
 The UAV's wings, fuselage, and tail sections are built using composite materials.
-The bulbous nose assembly is well-streamlined and tapers to the rear to which an air scoop is set over the dorsal line.
+The bulbous nose tapers to the rear, with an air scoop set over the dorsal line.
 The scoop is straddled by outward-canted vertical fins.
-The radar cross section is designed to be reduced.
+The shape is designed to reduce the radar cross section.

 The UAV is offered in two variants, combat and ISR variant, which stands for intelligence, surveillance, and reconnaissance.
-The combat version comes with a range of weaponry to attack ground-based targets, on the other hand, the ISR variant is provided with payloads to assist armed forces in missions such as reconnaissance, battlefield assessment, observation, and monitoring.
+The combat version comes with a range of weaponry to attack ground-based targets.
+The ISR variant is provided with payloads to assist armed forces in missions such as reconnaissance, battlefield assessment, observation, and monitoring.

 Each Wind Shadow unmanned aircraft system includes three unmanned aerial vehicles, linked with one ground control station, and strike payloads.
 Cloud shadow UAV ground station by configuration can control three unmanned aerial vehicles to engage simultaneously, the usage of drones can be flexibly configured according to user needs.
 In the manual mode of operation, the operator sends mission commands to the aircraft via the data link.
 The drone is capable of flying autonomously.